Nadira Taïeb-Largois

 Biodiversity, Health

 As an interdisciplinary researcher at the interface of organismal biology and ecology, I am interested in the interactions of the plasma membrane with pathogens or their toxins.
 I study their effects on cell structure and function.
 Using cellular imaging and biochemical approaches, I decipher biological mechanisms at all levels.
 Like a naturalist, I also analyse living organisms on a nanometre scale to describe their morphoanatomy.
-Identifying and interpreting a morphological feature requires knowledge of histology, cytology and immunohistochemistry.
+Identifying and interpreting a morphological feature requires structural and functional knowledge of the tissues of interest.
 Faced with the impact of a host of environmental factors on human health, I have developed an ostracod (freshwater crustacean) model in which I have studied all the organ systems, with a view to carrying out pesticide exposure tests and establishing a histopathological diagnosis as part of the One Health concept.

 • 01/09/2000 - Senior Lecturer - Aix-Marseille